 Food in Uzbekistan- Appetizers

 Manti is probably Uzbekistan’s most beloved appetizer.
-It’s basically a large steamed dumpling filled with ground meat, most usually ground lamb or beef topped with some extra fat to enhance the flavor.
+It’s basically a large steamed dumpling that looks a lot like momos filled with ground meat, most usually ground lamb or beef (here’s a similar recipe) topped with some extra fat to enhance the flavor.
 Traditionally, Manti is served with yogurt (for dipping) and is eaten with hands, so don’t be shy.

 Shurpa is a hearty, lamb soup that consists of thick slices of vegetables and large chunks of lamb topped with fresh parsley.
 It’s a very popular delicacy and you can find it in every eatery around the country.
 Shurpa is a great winter food, an amazing appetizer, and a surprisingly good breakfast (with some bread).
 It’s similar to chorba, a stew that’s very popular in Turkey, and several different Balkan countries.